nipy/nipype/doc/users/install.rst

         nosetests --with-doctest /software/nipy-repo/masternipype/nipype
         --exclude=external --exclude=testing

 All tests should pass (unless you're missing a dependency).
+If SUBJECTS_DIR variable is not set some FreeSurfer related tests will fail.
 If any tests fail, please report them on our `bug tracker
 <http://github.com/nipy/nipype/issues>`_.